compiled & contributed MAY 2006 by Lisa Graham.

 -John H. Watts, Deceased- Thomas H. Watts- Executor

--William Wren, Deceased- Amanda E. Wren (widow), two of the heirs are non resident,
+-William Wren, Deceased- Amanda E. Wren (widow), two of the heirs are non resident, George Wren and -----Wren and reside in the state of Louisiana.

 -C.T.
 Skains, deceased- A.A.
 Benbow- Administrator